Khoi412/Hackathon1_Healthcare_Insurance_Cost_Analysis/README.md

 * Health Care Insurance dataset contains information on personal attributes and is complied into 7 categories(age, gender, BMI, family size, smoker or non-smoker, region and charges).
 This data set has 7 columns and 1338 rows.

 ## Business Requirements
 * Make a correlations on these factors and see how it affects health insurance charges.

 ## Hypothesis and how to validate?
+* Does Gender play a major role in how charges are applied?
 * List here your project hypothesis(es) and how you envision validating it (them)

 ## Project Plan